eluv-io/elv-live-js/README.md

 Eluvio Live JavaScript SDK and CLI

-A collection of libraries and utilities for managing content, live performance and NFT marketplaces on [Eluvio Live](https://live.eluv.io)
+A collection of libraries and utilities for managing content, live performance and NFT marketplaces on [Eluvio Live](https://live.eluv.io).

-# Dependencies
+## Dependencies

-You'll need the latest current Nodejs and NPM (Node 17.5.0+ or npm 8.5.1+): https://nodejs.org/en/download/current/
+You'll need the latest current Nodejs and NPM (Node 17.5.0+ or npm 8.5.1+): <https://nodejs.org/en/download/current/>

-# Build
+## Build

+From the elv-live-js directory, simply run:

 ```
 npm install
 ```

-# Tools

-# EluvioLive CLI
+## EluvioLive CLI

-The EluvioLive CLI (`elv-live`) provides tenant, tokens and marketplace management commands.
+The EluvioLive CLI (`elv-live`) provides tenant, token, and marketplace management commands.

 ```
 EluvioLive CLI